BuckShlegeris/BuckShlegeris.github.io/drafts/paperclip.md

 date: "not a real date"
 ---

-[content warning: futurism.]
+[content warning: futurism mixed with predictions about the subjective experiences of alien minds.
+Epistemic status: wild speculation.]

 I think it's pretty plausible that humanity will accidentally wipe itself out by creating a superintelligent AI that optimizes the universe for some goal that is totally morally neutral to me--the canonical example being a paperclip maximizer whose goal is maximizing the number of paperclips in the universe.
-If you haven't heard of any of this before, [go read the Wait But Why post explaining it](waitbutwhy.com/2015/01/artificial-intelligence-revolution-1.html).
+If you haven't heard of any of this before, [go read the Wait But Why post about superintelligence](waitbutwhy.com/2015/01/artificial-intelligence-revolution-1.html).

 One obvious question is whether the paperclip-maximizing AI would overall suffer or feel pleasure, and how much pleasure or suffering it would end up feeling.